Ne Obliviscaris (band)

 Formed initially as a four-piece in April 2003, the group was founded by Marc "Xenoyr" Campbell and Adam Cooper.
-The current line-up comprises vocalist Xenoyr, violinist and clean vocalist Tim Charles, guitarists Matt Klavins and Benjamin Baret and bassist Martino Garattoni.
-To date, the band has released a demo, two extended plays and three studio albums.
-Their most recent album, Urn, was released on 27 October 2017.
+The current line-up comprises violinist and clean vocalist Tim Charles, guitarists Matt Klavins and Benjamin Baret, bassist Martino Garattoni, drummer Dan Presland, and harsh vocalist James Dorton.
+To date, the band has released a demo, two extended plays and four studio albums.
+Their most recent album, Exul, was released on 24 March 2023.